Recognition of same-sex unions in Namibia: Aftermath and changes to marriage law

 On 11 July 2024, the National Assembly passed legislation defining marriage as "a legal union between two persons of the opposite sex".
 However, this bill did not contain provisions criminalising advocacy for same-sex marriage.
 It passed the National Council on 29 July, and was signed into law by Mbumba on 2 October as the Marriage Act, 2024.
 The law was published in the Government Gazette on 30 December.
 In January 2025, van Reenen said, "Instead of enacting bills to alleviate poverty and ensure 60% of Namibians that live in shacks are housed, President Mbumba's legacy will be tainted by bending to state-sanctioned homophobia and signing an unconstitutional bill into law.
 It will be challenged in court".
 John Nakuta, a scholar at the University of Namibia, said:

 We need to remember that Article 14 of the Namibian Constitution, which is the supreme law of our land, endows men and women of full age, in other word, mature men and women, with the right to marry and a right to find a family.
 The new Marriage Act now officially restricts the right to marry and the right to find a family to only heterosexual couples.
 In fact, the parliamentarians and the law in this case even went to the extent of saying that even if a same-sex marriage was lawfully contracted in another country, that same-sex marriage will now also not be recognised in Namibia in terms of the new Marriage Act.
 Very worryingly, that provision overrides the Supreme Court's ruling of last year as it relates to the couples married in South Africa and in Germany, whose same-sex marriages are legally recognised. […] I can associate with whoever I want to associate with.
 [Whether] a person of my same sex; it is my right to choose, and no one can decide. […] The freedom of choice, and so forth, and one can go on, but most importantly, it goes to the very crux of human dignity, not to allow people to be who they are and want to be.

 In June 2025, the organization Equal Namibia said it was searching for potential litigants to challenge the ban in court.
-It also submitted proposals for the introduction of same-sex marriage and legal gender recognition based on self-determination for transgender individuals to the Ministry of Justice.
+It also submitted proposals for the introduction of same-sex marriage and legal gender recognition based on self-determination for transgender individuals to the Ministry of Justice and Labour Relations.
+In September 2026, Justice Minister Fillemon Wise Immanuel clarified that the new marriage law was still not "operationalised", as the Ministries of Home Affairs and Immigration, and Justice and Labour Relations were still reviewing the regulations required for its implementation.